SmartExpertInc/onyx-cutom/INTER_FONT_SETUP.md

-# Inter Font Setup Documentation
+# Inter Font Setup Documentation - ONLY INTER

 ## Overview
-This document describes the implementation of the Inter font family across all slide templates in the Content Builder AI application.
+This document describes the implementation of the Inter font family across all slide templates in the Content Builder AI application. **ONLY INTER FONT IS USED - NO OTHER FONTS**.

 ## Font Files Added
 The following Inter font files have been copied to `custom_extensions/frontend/src/fonts/`: